Karl Tausig

-Karl Tausig (sometimes "Carl"; born Karol Tausig; 4 November 1841 – 17 July 1871) was a Polish virtuoso pianist, arranger and composer.
-He is generally regarded as Franz Liszt's most esteemed pupil, and one of the greatest pianists of all time.
+Karl Tausig (sometimes "Carl"; born Karol Tausig; 4 November 1841 – 17 July 1871) was a Polish virtuoso pianist, arranger, and composer.
+He is widely regarded as Franz Liszt's greatest pupil and one of the greatest pianists of all time.

 Life

-Tausig was born in Warsaw to Jewish parents and received his first piano lessons from his father, pianist and composer Aloys Tausig, a student of Sigismond Thalberg.
-His father introduced him to Franz Liszt in Weimar at the age of 14.
-He quickly became a favorite pupil of Liszt's, travelling with him on concert tours and studying counterpoint, composition and orchestration in addition to his piano lessons, and even taking on one of Liszt's pupils, Regina Watson, as his own.
-At the age of 16 he met Richard Wagner, of whom he became a devoted follower and friend.
-He also became a great admirer and friend of Johannes Brahms.
-Tausig made piano arrangements of many of Wagner's operas.
-He also introduced to Wagner his friend Peter Cornelius, another Wagner devotee.
+Tausig was born in Warsaw to Jewish parents and received his first piano lessons from his father, pianist and composer Aloys Tausig (1820–1885), a student of Sigismond Thalberg.
+His father introduced him to Franz Liszt in Weimar, where he studied under Liszt for four years.
+He quickly became one of Liszt's favorite pupils, traveling with him on concert tours and studying counterpoint, composition, and orchestration in addition to his piano lessons.
+He even took on one of Liszt's students, Regina Watson, as his own pupil.
+At the age of 16, he met Richard Wagner, of whom he became a devoted follower and friend.
+He made piano arrangements of many of Wagner's operas.
+He also introduced Wagner to his friend Peter Cornelius, another Wagner devotee.
+While he also became a great admirer and friend of the conservative Beethoven follower Johannes Brahms, Tausig became one of the stanchest champions of the "music of the future" and the New Weimar School founded by Liszt.
+He single-handedly raised the money to build the Bayreuth Theater for performances of Wagner's operas.

-In 1858 Tausig made his debut in Berlin at a concert conducted by Hans von Bülow.
+In 1858, Tausig made his debut in Berlin at a concert conducted by Hans von Bülow.
 While some critics admired his technical feats at the keyboard, others found his playing noisy and overbearing.
 Even some who were more accommodating of Tausig's "Lisztian eccentricities" felt he would play better as he matured.
 Tausig toured through various German towns in 1859–60, making Dresden his base.
 He moved to Vienna in 1862; there he gave concerts of modern orchestral music, including some of his own symphonic poems.
 These concerts were only partially successful artistically and a failure financially.
-After staying out of public view for a few years, during which time he married pianist Seraphine von Vrabely (1841–1931), he began touring once again and was now considered a pianist of breadth and dignity of style.